LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Longitudinal Error Tolerant 3D AP

 \subsection{Longitudinal Affinity}

-We propose a scalar value, longitudinal affinity $a_l(\vect{P}, \vect{G})$, to determine the scores for matching predicted bounding boxes with ground truth bounding boxes given a tolerance for the longitudinal error.
-Specifically, the longitudinal affinity, whose value is in $[0.0, 1.0]$, estimates how well the centers of a predicted bounding box and the ground truth bounding box align.
-Given the longitudinal error, $\vect{e_{\text{lon}}}$, between a pair of prediction and ground truth, we define the longitudinal affinity based on the following hyperparameters: \begin{itemize} \item \variable{longitudinal\_tolerance\_percentage} $T_l^p$: The maximum longitudinal error $\vect{e_{\text{lon}}}$ is expressed as a percentage $T_l^p$ of the range to the ground truth~$G$.
-For example, with $T_l^p=0.1$, that is a 10\% tolerance, and a ground truth object that is 50~meters away, that is $|\vect{G}|=50$, the longitudinal tolerance is 5 meters. \item \variable{min\_longitudinal\_tolerance\_meter} $T_l^m$: When a ground truth object is close to the sensor origin, the percentage-based tolerance results in a small matching region.
-This parameter controls the tolerance for near range objects. \end{itemize}
+We propose a scalar value, longitudinal affinity $a_l(\vect{p}, \vect{g})$, to determine the scores for matching prediction boxes with ground truth boxes given a tolerance for the longitudinal error.
+Specifically, the longitudinal affinity, whose value is in $[0.0, 1.0]$, estimates how well the centers of a prediction box and the ground truth box align.
+Given the longitudinal error, $\vect{e}_{\text{lon}}$, between a pair of prediction and ground truth, we define the longitudinal affinity based on the following hyperparameters: \begin{itemize}[noitemsep] \item \variable{longitudinal\_tolerance\_percentage} $T_l^p$: The maximum longitudinal error $\vect{e}_{\text{lon}}$ is expressed as a percentage $T_l^p$ of the range to the ground truth~$G$.
+For example, $T_l^p=0.1$ provides a 10\% tolerance, and for a ground truth object that is 50~meters away ($|\vect{g}|=50$), the longitudinal tolerance is 5 meters. \item \variable{min\_longitudinal\_tolerance\_meter} $T_l^m$: When a ground truth object is close to the sensor origin, the percentage-based tolerance can result in an small matching region.
+This parameter controls the minimum absolute tolerance, thus mainly affecting near range objects. \end{itemize}